Trapacid/t430-heads-guide/README.md

 If you are coming from stock Lenovo firmware, you will need to reset the TPM because the password is something no one knows [citation needed].

 Sign your boot files after creating TOTP/HOTP and connecting your Linux hard drive (preferably Fedora)

+### Gee, this looks a lot like the super useful documentation written at (osresearch)[http://osresearch.net].
+you're right.